-The OEI Task Force has completed their review and this document summarizes the results of the review and the OEI recommendations to the Chancellor.
+The OEI Task Force has performed their review and this document summarizes the results of the review and the OEI recommendations at this time to the Chancellor.
 The OEI Task Force initially reviewed the status of the OEI Course Exchange since this consortium is the primary focus of the OEI which mandates the usage of a common platform using Canvas as the Course Management System (CMS).
 However, the OEI Task Force found out that this component of the OEI is still focusing on the original 8 pilot colleges who will not go live until Fall 2016 so information was still limited; therefore, the OEI Task Force agreed to defer any recommendation on this component and to proceed with evaluating the other components of the OEI initiative that includes the Canvas CMS and the other software tools for tutoring and readiness assessment.

-This OEI Task Force recommendation document will be submitted to the Chancellor and the College Presidents and then posted on the web. .
+This OEI Task Force recommendation document will be submitted to the Chancellor and the the OEI Task Force members will distribute the document to their respective constituent groups at the same time.
+The document will also be posted on the TCC webpage.
 All of the recommendations are provided in Section I of this document.
 Section 2 of this document contains a "Summary Report of OEI Task Force Activities" that provides the backup information supporting these recommendations.